I have been reading and listening to parenting advice for years and it has not helped. How is this program different?

 Do both parents need to undertake training for success?

 Obviously it is great if both parents do the course and learn the parenting skills.
-However significant improvements in families can be made when only one parent does the Parenting Training.
-Often the other parent picks up these new ways of dealing with family problems and changes occur in the dynamics automatically.
+Understandably not everyone can make time in their schedule.
+Don’t stress, often the other parent picks up these new ways of dealing with family problems and positive changes occur in the dynamics automatically.